kineticsystem/vscode_ros2/README.md

 ## Remote development over SSH

 VSCode can be used to develop remotely over SSH.
 You must install an extension called Microsoft Remote SSH.
+This extension will also add a button on the left toolbar to display all available Docker containers.

 <img height="80px" src="svg/ssh_extension.svg">

 Open the command palette and type: "Remote-SSH: Connect to Host...".

-If you want to run Colcon from VSCode, remember to always open the root of your repository where `build`, `install`, `log` and `src` folders are usually located.
-For instance:

 ## Development on Docker

 VSCode can be used to develop on Docker.
-You must install an extension called Dev Containers.
+You must install an extension called Dev Containers which you can use to connect to running containers.
+You can easily install your local VSCode extensions into the container.

 <img height="80px" src="svg/dev_container_extension.svg">